 Note: Logger Pro version 3.8.6 or later is required to use multiple output lines on the DCU at once.
 Earlier versions of Logger Pro could only activate one output line at a time.

-As of version 2.7, LabQuest 2, has support for the DCU built in and you can control digital lines with needing a computer.
+LabQuest 2 (version 2.7 or newer) and LabQuest 3 (all versions) have support for the DCU built in and you can control digital lines with needing a computer.

 Note: Utilizing the servo motor output of the current DCU model is only available when controlling the DCU via LabVIEW.